CiscoDevNet/terraform-provider-intersight/website/docs/r/server_diagnostics.html.markdown

         #### Purpose
         The Diagnostics object is intended to conduct quick and comprehensive evaluations of server hardware, identifying potential issues and ensuring that components function as expected.
 This provides a structured approach to initiating, managing, and reporting on diagnostic tests for server components.
         #### Key Concepts
-        - **Comprehensive Testing**: Supports a wide range of diagnostic tests, covering multiple hardware components such as CPU, memory, storage, and more.
+        - **Comprehensive Testing:** Supports a wide range of diagnostic tests, covering multiple hardware components such as CPU, memory, storage, and more.
-        - **Action Management**: Facilitates the start, cancellation, and completion of diagnostic processes, allowing for flexible management of diagnostic operations.
+        - **Action Management:** Facilitates the start, cancellation, and completion of diagnostic processes, allowing for flexible management of diagnostic operations.
-        - **Access Control**: Employs privilege sets to manage who can initiate and manage diagnostics, ensuring that only authorized users perform these operations.
+        - **Access Control:** Employs privilege sets to manage who can initiate and manage diagnostics, ensuring that only authorized users perform these operations.

 ---